 Visor and Neck

-Make certain that there is a good seal around the visor.
+Make sure that there is a good seal around the visor.
 Air leaks generate an annoying whistling sound.

 Get a helmet with a good neck roll (the padding around the back)